farcasterxyz/docs/docs/developers/guides/writing/casts.md

 ::: info Pre-requisites

 - Write access to a hubble instance
-- Private key of a signer registered to an fid
+- Private key of an account key registered to an fid
 - Local typescript development environment

 :::